A New Family of Binary Sequences via Elliptic Function Fields over Finite Fields of Odd Characteristics: Preliminaries

 \subsection{Kummer Extensions of Function Fields}

-In this subsection, we recall some properties of Kummer extensions of function fields and details can be checked at \cite{11}. \begin{proposition} Let $F/K$ be an algebraic function field where $K$ contains a primitive $m$-th root of unity.
+In this subsection, we recall some properties of Kummer extensions of function fields which will be extensively used in the later discussions.
+For details, the readers may refer to \cite{11}. \begin{proposition} For a positive integer $m$, we let $F/K$ be an algebraic function field where $K$ contains a primitive $m$-th root of unity.
 Suppose that $u\in F$ is an element satisfying

 Let

 Such an extension $F'/F$ is said to be a Kummer extension of $F$.
 We have: \begin{enumerate} \item The polynomial $\Phi(T)=T^{m}-u$ is the minimal polynomial of $y$ over $F$ (in particular, it is irreducible over $F$).
 The extension $F'/F$ is Galois of degree $[F':F]=m$; its Galois group is cyclic, and the automorphisms of $F'/F$ are given by $\sigma(y)=\zeta y$, where $\zeta\in K$ is an $m-$th root of unity. \item Let $P\in\mathbb{P}_{F}$ and $P'\in\mathbb{P}_{F'}$ be an extension of $P$.
 Then